JakeG2004/CS121/Review/Notes/heaps.md

 ## Pseudocode for Deleting the top entry
 - Move the last node of the tree into the root.
-- Move the out-of-place nod downward, swapping withh its *larger* child until the new node reaches an acceptable location.
+- Move the out-of-place node downward, swapping with its *larger* child until the new node reaches an acceptable location.